-Growing up in a tropical island, I never really had the chance to try skiing or snowboarding.
+Growing up in a tropical island, I never really had the chance to try skiing.
 It’s one of the sports that I’ve always wanted to try.
 So, when I had the chance to visit northern Japan this year for winter, I’ve included that on my things to do.
 Thankfully, I got an invite to visit Hakuba in Nagano, Japan, a few hours away from Tokyo.
 It is known for its world-class ski resorts and powdery snow.
 Nagano rose to fame when it hosted various skiing events during the 1998 Winter Olympics, attracting more and more foreign tourists from Australia, Europe, South Korea, etc. But, Nagano is quite uncharted to most Filipinos and even to other Southeast Asian countries.
 Hopefully, this Hakuba Travel Guide with sample itinerary and budget can help you plan your trip to this bountiful village soon.

 When is the best time to visit Hakuba